Fighting Antimicrobial Resistance with Vaccine Innovation: Obstacles & Insights

 1:45 PM - 2:45 PM (EDT), Wednesday, June 7, 2023 ・ Session Room 208

-What are some of the challenges being faced in vaccine innovation and development?
-How can the biotech industry come together to bring innovative AMR-relevant vaccines to the market?
+Panelists will discuss some of the challenges being faced in vaccine innovation and development as well as how biotech industry can come together to bring innovative AMR-relevant vaccines to the market.

 Moderator